A Little TLC: Menudo version

 Boy band Menudo from Puerto Rico, released their version entitled "TLC" on their first English language US album Sons of Rock, which was produced by Papo Gely.
 It was released in 1988 with Ricky Martin as the lead singer of the song, and it was one of the songs played on their successful 1989 Sons of Rock tour.

 Lynsey de Paul version

 De Paul's own version of "A Little TLC" was recorded during the same sessions for her 1994 album Just a Little Time, but the song was not selected as one of the album's tracks.
-It was finally released on the official Lynsey de Paul Music Store.
+It was finally released on the official Lynsey de Paul Music Store and is also on YouTube.

 Classic Pat version

-The most recent recording of "A Little TLC" was in a more alternative rock style and released by Classic Pat (also known as Patrick McVay) on his album of covers of 'The TV Show Hits' by Kidd Video, entitled Why Not Volume 3 on Patrick Records, on 4 October 2024.
+The most recent recording of "A Little TLC" was in a more alternative rock style and released by Classic Pat (also known as Patrick McVay) on his album of covers of 'The TV Show Hits' by Kidd Video, entitled Why Not Volume 3 on Patrock Records, on 4 October 2024.
+This version is available on Spotify and YouTube.